 Secondly – I have been earning money, which means I’ve broken even much more than I would have if I hadn’t been earning money online this year and it has been amazing seeing my bank account be topped up with payments throughout the year.

-With that being said, I’ve had a pretty good few months of income this Summer and right now I think I’m in a position where year two will mean breaking even pretty much each month which is really great.
-Of course this will depends on where I travel to but I see India and South East Asia in my future plans which are very affordable.
+With that being said, I’ve had a pretty a good few months of income this summer and right now I think I’m in a position where year two will mean breaking even pretty much each month which is really great.
+Of course, this will depend on where I travel to but I see India and South East Asia in my future plans which are very affordable.

 My Year 2 Focus: I’ve recently worked out that my main money aim in the next year is to be making the same money I made in my last job in London.
 I know that I’ll never make the same amount of money each month in blogging as they’ll be rises and falls throughout the year but the average of this amount is my current aim so that it covers my lifestyle of travel and enables me to save money too.

 I’m No Longer Working For Free.